haarperr/activity_scrapyard/README.md

 ## Config
 **shared/scrapyards.lua** - Each scrapyard has many variables which can be changed, including where the cars can spawn, where the scrap/destroy zones are, how many workers can be active at a time, and more.

 **config/cars.lua** - Cars are also configurable.
-The percentage of missing parts, likliness of impacts, which models can spawn, and how often eat model can spawn can be changed.
+The percentage of missing parts, likliness of impacts, which models can spawn, and how often each model can spawn can be changed.

 **config/config.lua** - The activity's name, description, task info, and the number of cars to scrap per job can all be altered here.